Competing Systems of Corporate Reorganization: Chapters X and XI of the Bankruptcy Act (with L. N. Cutler), 48 Yale Law Journal 1334 (1939)

 Date of Authorship for this Version

 Rostow, Eugene V. and Cutler, Lloyd N., "Competing Systems of Corporate Reorganization: Chapters X and XI of the Bankruptcy Act" (1939).
 Faculty Scholarship Series.
-Paper 2149.
+2149.